Team-Ladefuchs/ladefuchs-api/README.md

 **SQL Errors**: In case of compile errors related to SQL queries, this could possible mean that [sqlx](https://crates.io/crates/sqlx) the used crate can't reach the database, to verify the correctness of every query.
 Thus, be sure to have a working database connection wit an initialized schema running.

+Alternative you can set `SQLX_OFFLINE=true` so it will a least compile.

 #### Debug Build

 ```sh